MARIN INTERLEAGUE SOCCER ALLIANCE

 COACHES: Report Scores (Playoff PIN is 7044)

-All Playoff games are single elimination.
-Teams are seeded at end of season based on points.
+Teams are seeded at end of season based on Points (Win/Loss/Tie).

 -